 While traveling home from a marathon in the Pacific Northwest, we see a couple of cyclists that are travelling self supported on their bikes across the country.
 Boom!
 Added to the bucket list.

 While cycling across the country, we are stopped by a snow squall in Eureka, MT and encounter several bike packers racing the Tour Divide.
 Whoa, could we do that?
-Next thing you know, within a month of returning from our coast-to-coast bike ride, we begin to plan our ride (not race) along the Continental Divide which travels from Jasper, AB to Antelope Wells, NM.
+Next thing you know, within a month of returning from our coast-to-coast bike ride, we begin to plan our ride (not race) along the Continental Divide which travels from Banff, AB to Antelope Wells, NM.
 To check out the route, click here.

 Riding Coast to Coast

 Riding our bikes across the country was on our bucket list for a long, long time and finally during the summer of 2018 we crossed it off the list.
 After having experienced several multi-day bike/camping tours before, this one was the granddaddy of them all.
 To check out the route, click here.

 For what purpose, you ask?
 Well a self-supported cross country bike trip WAS on the bucket list.
 And the company Tom works for, The RND Group, was super supportive.
 And well, we weren’t getting any younger, so there’s that.
 And then there are these two amazing organizations that we continue to support and could always use a little help from friends like us: Back on My Feet and St. Vincent de Paul.
 So there you have it.

 Sometime in 2012 we came up with the idea that it might be kinda fun (and a challenge) to run a marathon in all 50 states before we turned 60.
 Tom and I finished in September 2017 and even managed to finish before turning 60.
 Because.
 Tom finishes everything either on time or early.